Updated · Dec 03, 2022

 Yes, cloud usage is at an all-time high, but not all countries are utilizing its benefits equally.
 Here are some of the top cloud adoption statistics by country.

-24. Cloud investment by the US Federal government will drop to $2.2 billion in 2021.
+24. Cloud investment by the US Federal government will rise to $11 billion in 2022.

 25. In 2020, the UK was the third-largest cloud consumer in the world.